DataBrewery/cubes/doc/introduction.rst

 -------

 Core of the Cubes analytics functionality is the aggregation browser.
-The
-<code>browser</code> module contains utility classes and functions for the
-browser to work.
+The browser module contains utility classes and functions for the browser to work.

 More information about browser can be found in the chapter :doc:`aggregate`.